 What does the term, "Distributee" mean?

-A Distributee is a beneficiary entitled to payment.
+A Distributee is typically a beneficiary who is entitled to receive property in a Will.
 An "heir" is the term for one who obtains property from the estate of an intestate decedent.

-Whether you just need a simple Will or more complex estate planning, Estes Law Office, P.L.L.C. excels at preparing a customized estate plan that protects you, your loved ones, and protects your estate.
+Whether you just need a simple Will, revocable trust or more complex estate planning, Estes Law Office, P.L.L.C. excels at preparing a customized estate plan that protects you, your loved ones, and protects your estate.
 If you have questions about your estate plan, schedule a free consultation with Estes Law Office, P.L.L.C. today.